Free Things to Do in Mauritania

 Get outside and explore without spending a dime.

-Banc d'Arguin Birdwatching Free
+Banc d'Arguin National Park (Coastal Access) Free

 Budget-Friendly Extras